-The Courtyards Festival in Cordoba 2020 takes place in the first weeks of May.
-It is a festival organized by the City of Cordoba and some private companies to reward the courtyards that have achieved a better decoration and somehow more faithfully represent the image of the typical courtyards of cordoba.
+The Courtyard Festival 2022 in Cordoba takes place in the first weeks of May.
+It is a festival organised by the City Council of Cordoba and some private companies to reward the patios that have achieved a better decoration and in some way represent more faithfully the image of the typical Cordoban courtyard.

 What is intended with this Courtyards Festival is to maintain a deep-rooted tradition in Cordoba and reward the efforts of the neighbors who maintain and care for them.
 In addition, these small architectural monuments, typical of the city for decades, are sponsored and disseminated.

 When the Courtyards Festival is celebrated

 In this year 2022 the Courtyard Festival is celebrated from the 3rd to the 15th of May.
 The Patios are open to the public free of charge from 11:00 to 14:00 and from 18:00 to 22:00.
 The conditions to visit the courtyards change, being necessary the presence of a person controlling the capacity in each courtyard.
 The timetable may vary due to COVID 19 restrictions.

 Below you have a map of the courtyards 2022 where you can see the courtyards that enter the contest in their respective addresses.
 Just click on the image and you can visit them all without fear of getting lost.

 The most visited Courtyards